fyngyrz/aa_macro/users-guide.md

 ## Styles

 **\[style styleName styleContent\]**
 This defines a style of styleName.
-See "Using Styles, below".

 **\[s styleName\( content\)\]**
 This invokes a style of styleName with the content, if any.
 This is